DoD-Platform-One/gluon/docs/bb-tests.md

 ## Cypress

-To include the Helm test templates for Cypress you will need to make a file under `chart/templates/tests` which includes the content below:
+To include the Helm test templates for Cypress you will need to create a file called test-ui.yaml under `chart/templates/tests` which includes the content below:

 ```yaml